Should you purchase remaindered books from your publisher?

 I then spent over a decade transporting and storing these remaindered books – filling up closets, storage lockers, cars, moving vans, trucks, a temporary (humidity-controlled) locker in a new city, and finally a non-humidity controlled storage locker in my new home.
 My building does not offer air-conditioned or humidity controlled lockers.

 But, as you know, paper deteriorates over time, amplified by the heat of cars, trucks, vans, lockers and cardboard boxes.
 Now, my precious copies carry a permanent mildewed fragrance.
 I can no longer donate or gift them away in this state.
+I also can’t bring myself to destroy or throw the books away.
+(But eventually, definitely, maybe, perhaps, soon.)
+And thus they linger.

 What does this mean for you?